 Imagine someone just like yourself with the same life.
 What advice would you give them?
 How does it feel to give this advice to “imaginary you”?
 Is it easier to hear?

-Final Thoughts On 15 Questions to Build Self-Awareness
+Final Thoughts On How to Increase Self-Awareness with 15 (Deceptively Simple) Questions

 Discovering more about yourself helps clarify how you can bring greater joy and fulfillment into your life.
 If you haven’t made an effort to analyze yourself and ask deep questions, you don’t know as much about yourself as you could.

-Getting to know yourself better can pay big dividends!
+Learning how to increase self-awareness can pay big dividends!